rpajanssen/java-triangle/exception-handling/README.md

   like Azure AppInsights, Jeager, Zipkin, ...)**
 - **library has to many responsibilities and might prevent you from complying with upcoming observability standards**
 - code needs to be cleaned up
-  - correct functionality depending on hidden side effects of methods
+  - correct functionality depending on hidden side effects of methods (as example the actual setting of the response status code in the ResponseHelper)
   - mixing injection methods
   - package names : **generics** in Java has a specific meaning and it is always a bad idea to have your organizational structure come back in the package structure... it should only be functional (we don't want everyone to refactor if